Processing math: 100%

 Quantitative analysis

-Here, we denote the ball of radius $n$ by $\partial B_n$ and this theorem indeed, gives some numerical estimation of the speed of decrements.
+Here, we denote the ball of radius n by Bn and this theorem indeed, gives some numerical estimation of the speed of decrements.

 Proof 1 by (Menshikov, Aizeman, Michael)